pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 * legacy response: A response that does not use the DELEG protocol described in this document
 * DELEG-aware: An authoritative server or resolver that follows the protocol defined in this document
 * DELEG-unaware: An authoritative server or resolver that does not follow the protocol defined in this document
+* non-DELEG specifications: DNS protocols that predate this protocol, or are written after this protocol is published but are not related to this protocol

 # DELEG and DELEGI Resource Record Types